MichaelvanLaar/Website-Template-Starting-Point/README.md

   * Implemented as accordion menu for smaller screens
   * Implemented as dropdown menu for bigger screens
   * Submenus appear on click/tab to avoid :hover problem on touchscreens
-  * Fully usable fallback layout for btoowsers with no JavaScript activated
+  * Fully usable fallback layout for browsers with no JavaScript activated
 * Layout can be scaled (e.g. to better fill high resolution screens) simply by adjusting the base font size.
 * Skiplink focus fix
 * Remove telephone number styling inserted by the Skype browser plug-in.